 A VPN will keep your connections safe and secure, no matter where you are.
 Staying away from public Wi-Fi can be very inconvenient sometimes.
 With a VPN, you can use any open, unencrypted wireless hotspot and know that you’re fully protected.

 Small businesses often don’t have access to cutting-edge technology, as they cannot afford it.
 This means that they don’t have the best protection against potential cyber security threats.
-However, a VPN is a service that may be more affordable than you think (https://nordvpn.com/download/).
+However, a VPN is a service that may be much more affordable than you think.
+As we’ve already mentioned, you can access an entry-level version for free.

 Weigh up the costs and benefits for your business.
 How serious are the potential risks?
-VPNs are not that expensive, and could be more than worth every penny.
 The bottom line is that investing in a VPN could be much more affordable than dealing with the costly consequences of a cyber attack.